code-haven/AVL-Tree-in-OpenGL/README.md

-# An implementation of an AVL tree using OpenGL/GLUT library in C.
+# AVL Tree Implementation in OpenGL

 ### **Current Features**

 ####1.
-Insertion
+Insertion of a Node
-At first, a normal BST insertion is done.
-Then the node is balanced using an appropriate type of Rotation(s) until the node is balanced.
+Takes input from the user and performs a normal BST insertion.
+Then the node is balanced using appropriate type(s) of Rotation(s) until the node is balanced.

 ### **ToDo**